aaronk6/Nano-MoneyMoney/README.md

 # Nano-MoneyMoney

-Fetches balances from Nano Blockchain Explorer and returns them as securities
+Fetches balances from nanode.co and returns them as securities

 ## Extension Setup